-ay 5 taik to your dealer 9 service management in st. Customer name and current location.
-Phone number where you can be reached.
-17-digit chassis Vehicle Identification Number (VIN) or 9-digit Serial
+- □ Customer name and current location.

+- □ Phone number where you can be reached.

+- 17-digit chassis Vehicle Identification Number (VIN) or 9-digit Serial.

-NOTE: Please provide the following information when contacting us for assistance: The current vehicle mileage (motor homes) Your date of purchase.
-If applicable, the component description, serial number and model number.
-A detailed description of the concern.
-The name of your selling dealer.
-If different from above, the contact information for the RV repair facility you are contacting Jayco to discuss. mn ortant note about alterations and warranties
+- □ The current vehicle mileage (motorhomes).

+- \Box Your date of purchase.

+- □ If applicable, the component description, serial number and model number.

+- □ A detailed description of the concern.

+- □ The name of your selling dealer.

+- □ If different from above, the contact information for the RV repair facility you are contacting Jayco to discuss.

+An important note about alterations and warranties